LennartHennigs/Knulli-and-RGXX-Notes/README.md

 - **CFW (Custom Firmware)** is modified firmware that enhances a device's capabilities and features beyond those the original manufacturer provides.
 In the context of retro gaming, CFW allows for custom emulation setups and additional functionalities.

-- **EmulationStation** is a graphical front-end for organizing and launching games on various emulators.
+- **EmulationStation** is a graphical frontend for organizing and launching games on various emulators.
 It provides a user-friendly interface for retro gaming systems and works with Batocera Linux to offer a streamlined gaming experience.

 - **Libretro**: A lightweight, modular API that enables the creation of multi-system emulators.
 It is the backbone for many emulation projects and integrates with EmulationStation, allowing it to run various emulators through a standardized interface.